 One of the simplest riffs you can learn was a massive hit in the early 2000s.
 Any beginner can learn to play this easy guitar riff and you can play it on acoustic or electric and both will sound fine.

 The guitar in this song is tuned to Open A tuning, but you can play this riff in standard tuning.
+Find out about Open A tuning in this guide on alternate tunings.

 Later on if you want to learn the entire song, I recommend learning how to play with a guitar slide.
 A slide is used in this song and plays a big part in making the song sound great.